MillionConcepts/lhorizon/docs/paper.md

 web CGI.
 Because bulk queries to the CGI endpoint are not easy to compose and parsing its responses is not straightforward, simply building URLs for this interface and
-parsing the returned text significantly improves access to Solar System geometry data -- and `lhorizon` does more than that.
+parsing the returned text significantly improves access to Solar System geometry data -- `lhorizon` does that, and more.
 Some likely use cases include calculating solar angles on Mars, determining the precise distance from the Solar System barycenter to an artificial satellite, and finding selenodetic coordinates for pixels within the field of view of a terrestrial telescope pointed at the Moon.
 We include Jupyter Notebooks in our repository that illustrate these uses.